BlackWasp

 letterA = (char)65; // Assign a number cast to a char

 The example above demonstrates the two methods by which a value can be assigned to a character variable.
-In fact, the two assignment operations provided effectively perform the same task; the Unicode character represented by the number sixty-five is the capital letter "A".
+In fact, the two assignment operations perform the same task; the Unicode character represented by the number sixty-five is the capital letter "A".
 This can be demonstrated further by converting the resultant character back to a numeric or character representation and displaying it using the Console.WriteLine method.

 char letterA;